WHat is targeted grazing?

 What does it cost?

 Because each site differs in vegetation density and complexity, it's difficult to provide a hard and fast dollar figure.
-Our rates are considerably lower in areas where we have local affiliates, and lower still for large projects of 10 acres or more.
-Contact us with a description of your property and we'll provide some ballpark dollar figures.
+Rates also vary from one place to another based on local market conditions.
+Contact your nearest Goats On The Go® affiliate with a description of your property and you’ll be provided with some ballpark dollar figures.
 We'll usually want to conduct a free, no-obligation visit to your property before we put together a formal "goat quote" for you.
-Click the appropriate button below to be directed to the most cost-effective option.

 How long does it take?